 - · Performing R&D for projects attended with high level technologies according to the Tax Exemptions and Exceptions Act.

-○ A foreign investor (or its agent) or a foreign-invested company must register the foreign-invested company at the entrustment authority within 30 days of the occurrence of the causes as follows:
+○ A foreign investor (or its agent) or a foreign-invested company must register the foreign-invested company at the entrusted agency within 30 days of the occurrence of the causes as follows:

 - - Completion of payment for the investment object (new share acquisition);

-- - Acquisition of existing shares (exiting share acquisition);
+- - Acquisition of existing shares (existing share acquisition);

 - - Acquisition of shares through mergers, etc. (new acquisition of CB conversion, spin-off, etc.); and

-- - Completion of a contribution to an NPI (new acquisition through stock contribution)
+- - Completion of a contribution to a non-profit corporation (new acquisition through stock contribution).

-○ Land-lease support with low cost (complex-type FIZ)
+○ Land-lease support at low cost (complex-type FIZ).